reworkhow/JWAS-Docker/README.md

 - if launched from a server with IP address `66.66.66.66`
     >http://66.66.66.66:8888/?token=75ad671f75b4c47be70591f46bec604997d8a9bd9dd51f0d

-## Iteractive launching and visiting
+## Interactive launching and visiting
 For those who may want to run scripts using linux commands in Bash,
 ```bash
 docker run -it --rm -v `pwd`:/home/ubuntu/work qtlrocks/jwas-docker bash